Free 12 months subscription of ClearTax GST software

 Step 3: Name Approval

-To get the name approval, there are two options:
+To get the name approval, there are following options:

 The digital signature of a professional is required to file Form INC-32.
 The professional must certify that all the information given in the form is correct.
 The professional can be Chartered Accountant, Company Secretary, Cost Accountant or advocate.